javahaq/IBIS_English_Dataset/README.md

 **Citation**

-If you use IBIS_English_Dataset for your research, then we would appreciate you including of the following reference in the papers in which you publish your results:
+If you use IBIS_English_Dataset for your research, then we would appreciate you including of the following bibtex reference in the papers in which you publish your results:

 ```
 @inproceedings{Haqbeen2023,